Pāmu Rā ki Whitianga Solar Farm

 Ngāti Hei kamātua, Joe Davis, blesses the site with a karakia prior to the start of construction

-Coromandel MP, Hon Scott Simpson, speaks of the value the solar farm will deliver to the region
+Coromandel MP Hon Scott Simpson speaks of the value this solar farm will deliver for the region

 Investing in the future